Zeeshan-1998/AdminPage/README.md

-# Getting Started with Admin Page App
+# Getting Started with Admin Side Application

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).